Buyer’s Guide To Finding The Right Bible Study Curriculum

 Flexibility is an essential factor when selecting a Bible study curriculum.
 Assess the curriculum’s adaptability to different group sizes, whether you have a small group or a larger congregation.
 Look for customization options that allow you to tailor the curriculum to your specific needs and preferences.
 Consider how easy the curriculum is to use and if it can be easily adapted for different settings or participant demographics.

-See also Navigating Cultural Sensitivity In Community Bible Study
+See also How To Promote Emotional Wellness In Community Bible Study

 Curriculum Goals